Kyanoxia/yugen-electron-wrapper/README.md

 # To-do

-~ Build for MacOS - Doing this will be rather difficult because I don't have codesigning :(
+~ Build for MacOS - Doing this will be rather difficult because I don't have a proper codesign cert :(